brunoparga/fave-jobs-react/README.md

 - Unit and integration tests (e.g. for the jobs duck).
 - Previously, if the user removed all of the favorites, an infinite loop of loading empty results would set in and prevent searching and adding new favorites, rendering the app unusable.
 So now the user is actually prevented from removing the last favorite.
 Yes, this is a shameful hack.

-## To-dos and known issues
+## Known issues / avenues for improvement

 - once the user is in the job detail page, the page crashes if they reload the page, as the Redux state is lost.
-- (?) turn the hard-coded API URLs (both here and in the back-end) into environment variables
+- it would be easier for others to deploy the apps (both this one and the Rails one) if the respective URLs were set as environment variables.

 ## Technical decisions